Weather-Station-Software/live-weather-station/readme.txt

 * First public version.

 == Upgrade Notice ==

+= 2.8.X =
+New events log and new languages.
+Many optimizations, improvements and bug fixes.

 = 2.7.X =
 New pollution data collecting from OpenWeatherMap.
 New cron jobs mode.
 Many optimizations, improvements and bug fixes.